Use Confluent Platform systemd Service Unit Files

 sudo systemctl restart confluent-<component>

 To reconfigure the Confluent Platform component, refer to the component documentation and its configuration file.
 The configuration files are located in <path-to-confluent>/etc/<component>/<component>.properties.
-After reconfiguring the component, restart it with the following command to have the changes take affect:
+After reconfiguring the component, restart it with the following command to have the changes take effect:

 sudo systemctl restart confluent-<component>